London is young, beautiful, successful, and a complete mess!

 “I don’t know why your father married that white woman.”
 Aunt Kathy would mutter behind me when she fixed my frizzy ponytails each time she babysat me on some weekends.

 I grew up an only child in a three-story detached home in the middle of an upper-class suburb of Bethesda, Maryland, and for me, it was just right.
-My mom stood out as a successful Realtor amidst homemakers.
-My daddy, an Architect, was a tall, handsome, dark-skinned man.
+Mom stood out as a successful Realtor amidst homemakers.
+Daddy, an Architect, was a tall, handsome, dark-skinned man.
 We must have looked perfect from the outside―a hardworking couple and honor-roll student.
 But like so many of the other men in our neighborhood, Daddy was a cheater.
-My mom got so many “I’m sorry” gifts, it was hard to keep track.
+Mom got so many “I’m sorry” gifts, it was hard to keep track.
 After finding a condom in his glove compartment, she finally kicked him out―for two years.

 I came home from school one day, and they were both waiting in our living room to hear how I felt about them getting back together.
 Shortly after, he moved back in, and we were back to being the perfect family.
 He may even have put his cheating to rest.